NotBoringCompany/hashland-api/docs/drilling-gateway.md

 4. **get-fuel-status**: Request the current fuel status of the operator
    - No parameters required

+5. **get-recent-rewards**: Request the latest 5 cycle rewards
+   - No parameters required

 ### Server-to-Client Events
 1. **online-operator-update**: Broadcasts when operators connect/disconnect
    - `onlineOperatorCount`: Number of online operators